 A classic example of such an error is the treatment of income from the rental of common areas – such as the rental of a former drying room where someone sets up his workshop.
 Here, it is typically the income of the individual co-owners from a legal perspective, as the HOA does not own the common parts of the building (although the owners may subsequently decide that the funds will be used within the HOA and may not even physically dispose of them themselves).
 They should still tax it themselves and reflect it in their tax returns.

-Should the JVU dispose of income that is subject to income tax, then it has a duty to register and subsequently a duty to file a tax return .
+Should the JVU dispose of income that is subject to income tax, then it is obliged to register and subsequently file a tax return.
 However, there is not much such income, for example: interest on deposits in the bank accounts of the HOA or interest on late payments and contractual penalties paid by third parties for breach of obligations under contracts negotiated by the HOA.

 HOAs are not subject to VAT, so they are not subject to value added tax.